This post requires Javascript to display formulas!

 \]

-This is, of course, exactly what we have found some minutes ago by directly solving the equations with the trigonometric terms.
+This is, of course, exactly what we have found some minutes ago by solving respective equations with the help of trigonometric terms.
+Remember, however, the assumptions about the λ-values and lengths of the ellipse’s axes!

 We will prove the fact that these indeed are valid eigenvalues in a minute.
 Let us first look at respective eigenvectors ξ1/2.
 To get them we must solve the equations resulting from